 - It has even been suggested that driverless cars should be fitted with a dashboard dial allowing you to choose whether the lives of the car's occupants should always outweigh those of others, or whether the car should always sacrifice its passengers.

 The government announced in November 2017 that self-driving cars would be in use in the UK by 2021, and that insurers would be required to cover injuries to all parties whether or not a human driver had intervened before his or her vehicle was involved in a collision.
+This implies a fundamental shift in road traffic law away from personal liability to product liability.
+And which manufacturer will be held liable - that of the hardware (the car) or the software?

 Follow this link to read about the psychology involved in our attitude to Risk and Regulation.